-Elon’s Program for Ethnographic Research and Community Studies (PERCS) is dedicated to the ethical exploration of local, national and global communities through participant observation and in-depth interviewing.
+Elon’s Program for Ethnographic Research and Community Studies (PERCS) is dedicated to the ethical exploration of local, national, global, and online communities through participant observation and in-depth interviewing.
 Our goal is to foster the understanding and use of ethnographic field research across all fields of study.
 We recognize the power of engaged, experiential learning possible through ethnography and work to ensure that students and faculty approach community studies ethically, responsibly, and collaboratively.

 To meet this mission, PERCS offers a range of resources including teaching modules on methods and ethics, recording equipment for check-out, books and online resources, nationally and internationally known speakers, and a growing body of community research projects including video documentaries.